chunman906/chunman906/README.md

 ## Man Poon's Profile
-- 👋 I’m **Man Poon**, tech-savvy individual with a strong financial background, aiming to transition into technology roles.
+- 👋 I’m **Man Poon**, tech-savvy individual with a strong financial background, aiming to excel in data-driven roles.
-- 👀 Passionate about **data analytics and software development** with a particular focus on **Python and SQL**.
+- 👀 Passionate about **data analytics and technology** with a particular focus on **Python and SQL**.
 - 💡 Believed in continuous learning.
 I hold Master of Finance degree and completed coding bootcamp at Le Wagon.
 - 🌱 Possess strong analytical skills with demonstrated experience in equities analysis within financial sector.
 Proficient in Bloomberg terminal and MS Excel.